-East African Crowned Cranes for sale
+East African Crowned Cranes

 The Grey Crowned Crane is one of those animals that are so unusual and spectacular that it commands your attention.
 First, there is its appearance: cranes are tall, they have a bright red sack that inflates on their throats (called a gular sack), and, to top it all off, they have a "crown" of stiff, golden feathers on their heads.
 Along with the striking appearance, Grey Crowned Cranes do elaborate dances that involve stick or grass throwing, wing flapping, knee bending, and more.
 How could you not pay attention to something like that?